Ewing sarcoma is a rare type of cancer that affects bones or the tissue around bones.

 - a tender lump or swelling

-- a high temperature (fever) that doesn't go away
+- a high temperature that does not go away

 - feeling tired all the time